GNA University B.Tech Admissions 2026

 April 29, 2026 | Students found the paper easy as compared to JEE Main.
 According to the students, more questions were asked from the class 11 syllabus. |

 A shift usually feels hard when Maths is long, Physics has tricky questions, and students get less time to revise.
-In this section, we will provide the VITEEE 2026 hardest shift analysis in a detailed manner.
-This analysis will cover points like what made the shift hard, which section was time-consuming and lengthy, and which section was calculation-intensive.
+In this section, we have provided the VITEEE 2026 hardest shift analysis in a detailed manner.
+This analysis covers points like what made the shift hard, which section was time-consuming and lengthy, and which section was calculation-intensive.

 A tough shift can lower the number of questions a student attempts.